soundpress/RulesOfNYC/docs/c16/index.rst

             3. To withhold consent to the prospective tenant, provided that consent may not be unreasonably withheld;

-         (i) If an owner purchases the improvements, the owner will not be entitled to the opportunity for decontrol of rent regulation or market rentals, as provided in 29 RCNY § 2-07(d)(4)(ii) below, if the owner is found to have harassed tenants, pursuant to 29 RCNY § 2-02 of these rules, unless the harassment finding has been terminated pursuant to 29 RCNY § 2-02 of these rules.
+         (i) If an owner purchases the improvements, the owner will not be entitled to the opportunity for decontrol of rent regulation or market rentals, as provided in 29 RCNY § 2-07(d)(4)(ii) below, if the owner is found to have harassed tenants, pursuant to 29 RCNY § 2-02, unless the harassment finding has been terminated pursuant to 29 RCNY § 2-02.

    (2) The completed Disclosure Form with original signatures must be filed with the Loft Board, together with proof of service.
 Following receipt, the Loft Board staff will determine whether a sale for the unit in question has been previously filed with the Loft Board's office.
 If a sale was previously filed, the parties will be notified of the prior sale and the proposed sale will not be given any effect under MDL § 286(6).